Defensive Quality in India: 17.30% CAGR and a -3.81% Max Drawdown Over 20 Years

 | Ranking | Dividend yield, descending |

 Transaction costs: size-tiered (0.1%/0.3%/0.5%), one-way.
-Note: Returns are in INR.
-The benchmark (SPY) is a USD instrument used for context comparison, not currency-adjusted.
+Returns are in INR.
+The Sensex benchmark is also INR-denominated, making this a like-for-like comparison.
 Full methodology: backtests/METHODOLOGY.md

 Why India's Defensive Sectors Are Different